 Why People Become Reclusive and Like It

-Where The Desire Comes From
+Where the Desire Comes From

 What causes a person to voluntarily remove themselves from society and live a life of solitude?
 For some, it may be a symptom of Post-Traumatic Stress Disorder (PTSD).
-They witnessed or became a victim of some horrific act; or, something horrible happened to somebody they loved and they had no control over it.
-In many cases, people become reclusive after somebody within or outside the home, repeatedly, infringes upon their privacy or threatens them in some way.
-The act or acts play over and over again in their head causing them grief, anxiety, guilt, and/or fear.
-These emotions overwhelm them leaving little or no room for comfort, peace, or joy.
+They witnessed or became a victim of some horrific act, or something horrible happened to somebody they loved and they had no control over it.
+In many cases, people become reclusive after somebody within or outside the home repeatedly infringes upon their privacy or threatens them in some way.
+The act or acts play over and over again in their head, causing them grief, anxiety, guilt, and/or fear.
+These emotions overwhelm them, leaving little or no room for comfort, peace, or joy.
 They may also develop agoraphobia, a fear of going outside.

 Reclusive for Privacy and Comfort

 For other people, being alone feels more comfortable to them than being around other people.
 Some of them enjoy entertaining their own thoughts and hobbies without the obligation to contribute to conversations or happenings of others.
 Their privacy may be more important to them than any whim to share details of their lives.
-They at have spent much of their lives catering to the needs of others and they feel a need to step away from all that and just relax and enjoy a peaceful existence.
+They have spent much of their lives catering to the needs of others and they feel a need to step away from all that and just relax and enjoy a peaceful existence.
 In some cases, the prospect of sharing stories of their life tenses them up and they want to protect their privacy.
-Whenever they share private information with others, they, often, regret it.
+Whenever they share private information with others, they often regret it.
 Many of these people may become reclusive because they feel inadequate.
 They can't imagine why anyone would find anything they have to say interesting.
 The whole idea of being around other people who ask questions of them causes them more anxiety than joy.
 Staying inside their own home makes life easier for them.

 Reclusive Due to Feelings of Inadequacy